I am a Christian.

 I now say this with much trepidation.
 I say it with great fatigue.
 I say it somewhat begrudgingly.
-I say it with more than a good deal of embarrassment—not of Jesus, but of so many of his people and so much of the Church who claim to speak for him.
+I say it with more than a good deal of embarrassment—not of Jesus, but of so many of his people and so much of the Church professing to speak for him.

 Looking around at too much of what represents my faith tradition, it’s become a daily battle to make this once effortless declaration, knowing that it now automatically aligns me with those who share so little in common with the Jesus I met when I first claimed the name Christian.

 There are things that used to be a given as a follower of Jesus, that no longer are.